eloinoel/Maximum-Clique-Solver/README.md

 # Maximum Clique Solver
 ## Overview

 Solver is developed in C++.
-Benchmark script and instruction on how to run it can be found under `/benchmark/`.
-Run the benchmark script from there in order to not get spammed with log files.
+Benchmark script and instructions on how to run it can be found under `/benchmark/`.

 ## Requirements: